-If you want to create a sales playbook that doesn’t spend its life as a dusty old pile of papers, there’s a secret: fill it with good content.
+If you want to create sales Playbooks™ that don’t spend their lives as a dusty old pile of papers, there’s a secret: fill it with good content.

 Content your reps can find in an instant.
 Snippets that help them sway a prospect to your side.
 Nuggets that answer their burning questions.
 Tips and resources that close the deal.
 All killer, no filler.

 But where, oh where, does that good content come from?
 After all, sales teams are busy teams.
-They just don’t have the time to create an entire sales playbook from scratch, from new member onboarding to closing top sales.
+They just don’t have the time to create entire sales Playbooks™ from scratch, from new member onboarding to closing top sales.

 Time for another secret: You don’t have to start from scratch at all.
 Most of your content is already written down – and the rest is close at hand.
 You just need to reach out and grab it.